Mark Cuban's ICO Investment Is Not What You Think It Is

 Cuban is not backing this ICO despite believing cryptocurrencies are in a bubble but because they are.

-The formal terms are not out yet but I’m thinking Cuban recognizes the opportunity he has to infuse a startup, he backed at much more favorable terms, with an influx of cash from a red hot ICO market.
-He makes a “token” investment himself to leverage his fame and a multiple of it will be put in by the currently not very discerning ICO investing community.
+The formal terms are not out yet, but I’m thinking Cuban recognizes the opportunity he has to infuse a startup, he backed at much more favorable terms, with an influx of cash from a red hot ICO market.
+He makes a “token” investment himself to leverage his fame, and a multiple of it will be put in by the currently not very discerning ICO investing community.

 One of Cuban’s co-investors in Unikrn is 500 Startups.
 Coindesk quoted them earlier: